FrancoDelCastillo/notes-redux/README.md

 # Notes App

-Built with ReactJS and Redux
+Built with ReactJS and Redux for state management

 Add and delete notes